jubitaneja/souper-cgo20-artifact/SPEC.md

 # Build and Install SPEC CPU 2017

 As mentioned earlier that we cannot share the SPEC ISO image directly.
-We are assuming that you have the SPEC CPU 2017 benchmarks installed in the directory /usr/src/cpu2017.
+We are assuming that you have the SPEC CPU 2017 benchmarks installed in the directory `/usr/src/cpu2017` inside Docker.

 - Copy `souper-cache.cfg` from https://gist.github.com/zhengyangl/9d6c79beded94584f35292ee00c964e9
 ..to `$souper_prec/cpu2017/config`